FAQs about

 Is radiotherapy expensive?

-Treatment of cancer with radiotherapy can be expensive.
+Treatment of cancer with radiotherapy is relatively expensive.
 It involves the use of very sophisticated equipment that is only available in a few centres throughout Europe (we are one of only six veterinary centres in the UK to have this equipment).

 In addition, your pet will benefit from the expertise of highly trained specialists in veterinary oncology, together with an experienced support team who are available 24 hours a day, if necessary.
 The exact cost of the treatment depends upon the type of cancer, the goal of the treatment, the number of treatments required, and if any other treatment is indicated (e.g. surgery or chemotherapy).
 The projected cost will be discussed with you at your consultation and modified as necessary once a treatment plan has been finalised for your pet.